bede/grate/README.md

 Benchmarks for panhuman host depletion of complex microbial metagenomes are described in a [preprint](https://www.biorxiv.org/content/10.1101/2025.06.09.658732v1).
 Among tested approaches, Deacon with the panhuman-1 (*k*=31, w=15) index exhibited the highest balanced accuracy for both long and short simulated reads.
 Deacon was however less specific than Hostile for short reads.

 > [!IMPORTANT]
 > Deacon is not yet stable.
 0.5.0 for instance introduced major CLI changes.
 Please carefully review the CHANGELOG when upgrading.
-Please report problems by creating an issue or using the email address in my profile
+Please report problems by creating an issue or using the email address in my profile.

 ## Install